Panic attacks can feel sudden and overwhelming.

 For some, these experiences may begin to feel unpredictable, creating worry about when the next episode might happen.

-Panic attacks are closely connected to how the mind and body respond to perceived
+Panic attacks are closely connected to how the mind and the body respond to perceived threats.

 Even when there is no real danger, the body can go into a "fight or flight" response, preparing you to protect yourself.